**PLEASE NOTE: THIS COURSE/TRIP WILL NOT BE OFFERED FOR SPRING 2024.**

 - General Stern elective

-- Must be enrolled at Stern in New York City for the spring semester in which you will be taking the course.
+- Be enrolled at Stern in New York City for the spring semester in which you will be taking the course.

 |You Are Responsible For:||Estimated Expenses:||Notes:|